-In this paper we consider visual analysis of video sequences based on local feature descriptors [3], [4], which are widely used for object recognition and tracking.
-The precision of the visual analysis task depends on the number of descriptors used, with a known target value.
-The camera node distributes the workload of interest point detection and descriptor extraction by assigning image sub-areas to the processing nodes.
-The processing workload of a node depends both on the size of the sub-area and on the number of detected and extracted descriptors.
-Our goal is to maintain good visual analysis performance, which requires that the total number of interest points detected be close to the target value, and to allow realtime video analysis, which requires that the network nodes should receive the pixel information of the assigned sub-area, and should complete the extraction of the descriptors as fast as possible.
+In this paper we consider visual analysis of video sequences based on local feature descriptors [1], [2], which are widely used for object recognition and tracking.
+To allow parallel computation, the camera node distributes the workload of interest point detection and descriptor extraction by assigning image sub-areas to the processing nodes.
+The precision and the processing workload of the visual analysis task depend both on the image size and on the number of detected and extracted descriptors [3].
+However, the time it takes for a particular processing node to complete the processing depends on the available communication and computational resources of the node and, importantly, on the image content, which is not known prior to performing the processing.
+Therefore, optimizing the distribution of the processing tasks among the network nodes such that the completion time of the VSN is minimized is a challenging problem.

-We formulate this problem as a multi-objective stochastic optimization problem.
+In this paper we consider a network consisting of a single camera node, several processing nodes, and a sink node, and we formulate the processing task distribution problem as a multi-objective stochastic optimization problem, first assuming deterministic communication resources.
 To solve the optimization problem we leverage the temporal correlation among the consecutive images in the video sequence.
 The temporal correlation allows us to develop a predictor of the detection threshold, such that the number of descriptors is close to the required number.
-To minimize the completion time, we find the optimal schedule of the transmissions to the processing nodes, and we predict the optimal division of the image into sub-areas using a percentilebased approximation, such that the time of completing the feature extraction is minimized.
+To minimize the completion time, we find the optimal schedule of the transmissions to the processing nodes, and we predict the optimal division of the image into sub-areas using a percentile-based approximation, such that the time of completing the feature extraction is minimized.
 Numerical results show that prediction is essential to achieve our objectives, and that the proposed prediction algorithms combine low computational complexity with good prediction performance.
+Finally, simulations results considering realistic, stochastic wireless channels show that the proposed prediction based solution is essential, and leads to a performance gain that is almost independent from the channel quality.

 The rest of the paper is organized as follows.
-In Section II we review related work.
-In Section III we describe the considered system and in Section IV we provide the problem formulation.
-In Section V we develop the proposed predictors and in Section VI we identify the optimal scheduling order.
+In Section 2 we review related work.
+In Section 3 we describe the considered system and in Section 4 we provide the problem formulation.
+In Section 5 we provide a method for reconstructing randomly missing threshold data.
+In Section 6 we develop the proposed predictors and in Section 7 we identify the optimal scheduling order.
+In Section 8 we present smiulation results and we conclude the paper in Section 9.